Sardingfish/Wavenet/README.md

 ```
 $ brew install homebrew/science/armadillo
 ```
 and through manual installation, cf. [the official webpage](http://arma.sourceforge.net/download.html).
-If installed in this way, the variable `ARMAPATH` at the top of the [Makefile](Makefile) needs to be updated to the installation directory.
+If installed in this way, the variable `ARMAPATH` at the top of the [Makefile](Makefile) needs to be updated to the installation directory and the `DYLD_LIBRARY_PATH` environment variable might need to be set manually, see below.

 __ROOT__ [4]. _Recommended._ High energy physics framework.
 Used for plotting graphical results.
 Must be installed manually, following the instructions on [the official webpage](https://root.cern.ch/).